ZHIYAO1219/ORA_KG/README.md

 Note that in this case, we normalize the three objectives, making the Weighted-Sum Method and Lp-Metric Method essentially equivalent.

-## 3. Case study, Modules and Analysis Result
+## 3. Case Study, Modules and Analysis Result

-### 3.1 Case study: links between NTU IM courses
+### 3.1 Case Study: Links between NTU IM Courses
 We conducted a case study on the links between courses at National Taiwan University (NTU).
 We identified certain existing limitations in the course overviews, including a scarcity of prerequisite relationships between courses.
 This lack of detailed information poses challenges for students seeking to study across different fields and disciplines.

 Our research is aimed at addressing these limitations by constructing knowledge graphs for courses within the National Taiwan University's Institute of Information Management (NTU IM).
 This initiative holds several benefits, such as facilitating the development of a search engine tailored to course information.
 Additionally, it aids students in comprehending their learning trajectories and provides clarity on cross-disciplinary learning paths.